Aurthurine Lucy

 At least two sources have said that the board hoped that without Hudson, the more outgoing and assured of the pair and whose idea it originally was to enroll at Alabama, Lucy's acceptance would mean little or nothing to her.
 She would voluntarily decide not to attend.
 But Hudson and others strongly encouraged her, and on February 3, 1956, Lucy enrolled as a graduate student in library science, becoming the first Black ever admitted to a white public school or university in the state; she attended her first class that same day.
 On Monday, February 6, 1956, riots broke out on the campus, and more than a thousand men pelted the car.
 The Dean of Women drove Lucy between classes.
 Threats were made against her life, and the University president's home was stoned.
 The police were called to secure her attendance.
 These riots at the University were the most violent, post-Brown, anti-integration demonstration of the 20th century.

-After the riots, the University suspended her from school because her safety was a concern.
+After the riots, the University suspended her because her safety was a concern.
 Lucy was known and described as "the architect of desegregating Alabama's education systems."
 Thurgood Marshall helped win the 1954 landmark Supreme Court desegregation case, Brown v.
 Board of Education.
 The Brown Decision said that racial segregation in public schools was unconstitutional (illegal).
-Marshall had great confidence that if the Supreme Court decided something, the rest of the country would follow its decision.
+Marshall was confident that if the Supreme Court decided something, the rest of the country would follow its decision.
 Attorneys for Lucy and the NAACP, including Arthur Shores and Marshall, helped build a lawsuit against the university because they believed the school helped the white mob by not having protection for her and preventing Lucy from attending class.

 With this support, her lawyers engaged in a series of legal proceedings lasting from 1953 until 1955.
 In a letter to Lucy Marshall, said: "Whatever happens in the future, remember for all concerned that your contribution has been made toward equal justice for all Americans and that you have done everything in your power to bring this about."
 Lucy and the NAACP filed contempt-of-court charges against the trustees and president of the University, against the dean of women for barring her from the dining hall and dormitories, and against four other men (none connected to the University) for participating in the riots.